-Miami Real Estate Agent & Broker License Defense Attorneys
+Miami Real Estate License Defense Lawyer

 Dedicated Florida Defense Attorneys Can Help

 Are you a real estate agent or broker who recently learned that you’re facing professional disciplinary proceedings?
 You should not have to handle your defense alone.
-The laws surrounding professional responsibility for real estate agents and brokers in Florida are complicated, but the experienced Miami real estate agent and broker license defense attorneys at Ratzan & Faccidomo, LLC can help.
+The laws surrounding professional responsibility for real estate agents and brokers in Florida are complicated, but the experienced Miami real estate agent and broker license defense lawyers at Ratzan & Faccidomo, LLC can help.

 Chapter 475 of the Florida Statutes governs the licensure and regulation of real estate professionals.
 Under Florida law, the Florida Department of Business and Professional Regulation (DBPR) Division of Real Estate handles the examination, licensing, and regulation of many different real estate professionals, including: individual real estate agents, brokers, sales associates, real estate corporations, real estate schools, and real estate instructors.
 Its mission is to protect the public by regulating real estate and appraisal licensees in Florida.
 As such, it’s essential to have experienced counsel on your side when you’re facing disciplinary proceedings.
-Contact a Florida defense attorney today.
+Contact a Florida defense lawyer today.

 Florida Law and Real Estate Professionals

 The laws that regulate real estate professionals in Florida can be quite complex.
 It’s very important to discuss your case with an experienced Miami defense lawyer.
-When laws surrounding professional disciplinary actions are complicated, you will need a professional responsibility defense attorney to advise you.
+When laws surrounding professional disciplinary actions are complicated, you will need a professional responsibility defense lawyer to advise you.